 The Pregnancy and Baby Payment will help with expenses in pregnancy or the expenses of having a baby.
 This replaces the DWP’s Sure Start Maternity Grant and will put more money into the pockets of families on low incomes – paying £600 on the birth of a first child and £300 for each sibling born thereafter.

-Two additional payments of £250 will help with the costs of early learning and school preparation costs and will be open for applications by summer 2019.
+Two additional payments of £250 will help with the costs of early learning and school preparation costs and are now open for applications.

 To be eligible for the Pregnancy and Baby Payment, the family must live in Scotland and be in receipt of a qualifying benefit from the list below: